JayakrishnanJK/chie-appliance-setup/README.md

 ## Customer Data Input for CHIE Appliance Setup

-Please email the following details to the Citus Health Customer Success Team (<customer-success-chie@citushealth.com>)
+Please email the following details to the Citus Health Customer Success Team (<customer-success-chie@citushealth.com>):
 * GitHub ID (In order to access the CHIE Appliance you should have a GitHub account.
 If you don't have the Github ID, please create by clicking [here](https://github.com/join))
 * GitHub E-mail address
-* A Static IP address to the outer firewall of the network where the appliance will be installed (to register the DNS server and certificate to access the CHIE appliance infrastructure using HTTPS).
-This static IP should route back to the appliance within your network and have ports 22 and 443 open at the firewall so that the Citus Health Customer Success Team can access the server remotely.
+* A Static IP address to the outer firewall of the network where the appliance will be installed.
+This static IP should route back to the appliance within your network and have ports 22 (SSH) and 443 (HTTPS) open at the firewall so that the Citus Health Customer Success Team can access the server remotely.

-We already have the below details which we will be using for the initial set up activities like domain URL for verification setup, account name.
+As part of your initial onboarding we will probably already have the details below, which we will be using for the initial set up activities.
 If you need to change any of these details for this setup please feel free to mention in the email.

  - Name of the Company/Organization
  - Communication Address